spacetelescope/jwst/docs/jwst/extract_2d/main.rst

 Note that this computation can only be performed for the primary slit in the exposure, which is given in the "FXD_SLIT" keyword.
-The positions of sources in any additional slits cannot be estimated and therefore are set to 0.0 (the center of the slit).\ :sup:`1`
+The positions of sources in any additional slits cannot be estimated and therefore are set to 0.0 (the center of the slit). [#extract2d_f1]_

-:sup:`1`\ Note that fixed slits that are planned as part of a combined MOS and FS observation do have *a priori* estimates of their source locations, via the :ref:`MSA metadata file <msa_metadata>`.
+.. [#extract2d_f1] Note that fixed slits that are planned as part of a combined MOS and FS observation do have *a priori* estimates of their source locations, via the :ref:`MSA metadata file <msa_metadata>`.
 When available, these source locations are directly used, instead of recomputing the source position from the WCS information.

 .. _extract2d_nircam_miri_niriss_wfss:

 NIRCam, MIRI, and NIRISS WFSS
 +++++++++++++++++++++++++++++

+For WFSS modes, no ``bounding_box`` is attached to the data model by the :ref:`assign_wcs <assign_wcs_step>` step.
+This is to keep the WCS flexible enough to be used with any source catalog or similar list of objects that may be associated with the dispersed image.
+Instead, there
+is a helper method that is used to calculate the bounding boxes that contain the spectral trace for each object.
+One box is made for each spectral order of each object.
+In regular, automated processing, the ``extract_2d`` step uses the source catalog specified in the input model's meta information to create the list of objects and their corresponding bounding box.
+This list is used to make the 2D cutouts from the dispersed image.

-During normal, automated processing of WFSS grism images, the step parameter ``grism_objects`` is left unspecified, in which case the ``extract_2d`` step uses the source catalog that is specified in the input model's meta information, ``input_model.meta.source_catalog.filename`` ("SCATFILE" keyword) to define the list of objects to be extracted.
+During normal, automated processing of WFSS grism images, the step parameter ``grism_objects`` is left unspecified, in which case the ``extract_2d`` step uses the source catalog that is specified in the input model's meta information, ``input_model.meta.source_catalog`` ("SCATFILE" keyword) to define the list of objects to be extracted.
 Otherwise, a user can submit a list of `~stdatamodels.jwst.transforms.GrismObject` that contains information about the objects that they want extracted.